averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 This is 2nd tutorial of the **Auth Series**.
-In this tutorial, we'll create a basic ASP.NET Core Web Api and protect it using Azure AD/Entra ID.
+In this tutorial, we'll create a basic ASP.NET Core Web Api and protect it using Azure AD/Microsoft Entra ID.
 If you want to know how to protect web app with Azure AD/Microsoft Entra ID, you can checkout our previous tutorial: [Auth Series #1 - Azure Entra Id Authentication using ASP.NET Core MVC](/auth-series-1-azure-entra-id-authentication-using-aspnet-core-mvc)